fedora-copr/copr/python/docs/client_v3/build_options.rst

 Build Options
 =============

-When submitting a new build, it is possible to specify some options in `buildopts` parameter, that are common for all methods.
+When submitting a new build, it is possible to specify some options in `buildopts` parameter.
+Those are common for all build methods.

 ==================  ==================== ===============
 Field               Type                 Description